AgorastisMesaio/docker-img-netkit/README.md

 ## Features

-- **Nginx Web Server** with support for HTTP and HTTPS (ports configurable via environment variables `HTTP_PORT` and `HTTPS_PORT`).
+- **Nginx Web Server** with support for HTTP and HTTPS
 - **Self-signed SSL certificates**
 - **Multi use knife tool**:
   - **Networking utilities:** curl, wget, dig, nslookup, ip, ifconfig, route, traceroute, tracepath, mtr, tcptraceroute, ping, arp, arping, ps, netstat, gzip, cpio, tar, telnet, tcpdump, jq, bash, iperf3, ethtool, mii-tool, nmap, ss, tshark, ssh, lftp, rsync, scp, netcat, socat, ApacheBench (ab), mysql & postgresql client, git.
   - **Text utilities:** gawk, cut, diff, find, grep, sed, vi editor, wc.
 - **SSHD enabled** for both `root` and `netkit` users.
+- **`/config/run.sh`** You can create your custom bash script that will be called from the `/entrypoint.sh`

 ## Usage

 ### Consume in your `docker-compose.yml`

-This is the typical use case; I want to have a multi use knife in my docker compose project.
-I use `netkit` as a bastion to troubleshoot and test other containers "from inside" the docker network.
+This is the typical use case; I want to have a multi use knife in my docker compose project, using it as a bastion to troubleshoot and test other containers "from inside".
 Here is an example of a docker-compose.yml project:

 ```yaml
 networks: